 When we strip down all the noise and craps, the core service for home broadband is only and always the internet access.
-In that case, we left with only three factors come into play.
+In that case, we left with only three factors that come into play.

 - Price per download speed ratio – How much Ringgit you spend per Mbps of internet speed.
 The lower the better.

 - Quota – In Malaysia, you know everyone’s end goal is to have unlimited internet.
-You know something is wrong when you see limited quota for home broadband.
+You know something is wrong when you see a limited quota for home broadband.

 - Stability & latency – This is a very subjective factor that I can’t really comment much.
 The internet services performance vary across different location and there is really no one consistent winner.
 Your best bet?
-Ask your neighbour’s experience on the internet service they are currently using.
+Ask your neighbour’s experience with the internet service they are currently using.

-To be honest, both Unifi and Maxis deliver the same performance and experience at where I live.
+To be honest, both Unifi and Maxis deliver the same performance and experience where I live.
 I have tried them both and they are really equivalently good.

 In most cases when you have a poor internet connection, it is most likely you’re connecting through Wifi and the limitation is from the Wifi router’s coverage.
 The root cause might not be internet service itself.